zyriab/verify-recaptcha/README.md

     async function verifyRecaptcha() {
       try {
         const token = await getRecaptchaToken();

+          // if getRecaptchaToken() returns 'undefined'
+        if(token == null) {
+          // Do some frontend stuff in order to tell the user something went wrong, retry to get the token, ... return;
+        }

         // Sending the token to our API const res = await fetch('YOUR_LAMBDA_URL_OR_LOCALHOST:PORT', {